 Apart from sustenance, Plants for hot climates offers unlimited design opportunities.
 You can create a Mediterranean atmosphere with lavender, rosemary and ornamental grasses.

-- Use mulch or gravel to hold moisture.
+- As part of the soil cover either use mulch or gravel to retain moisture.

 - Sustainability: